llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 ```

 `L` is the location description of the referrer `R` of the associated lifetime
 segment `LS`.
-If `LS` is a computed lifetime segment, then the expression is
+If `LS` is not a bounded lifetime segment, then the expression is
 ill-formed.

 If `bitsizeof(T)` is not equal to `bitsizeof(R)`, then the expression is not